No results for ""

 You must provide all relevant user attributes for each evaluation for your targeting rules to apply correctly.

-The return value of variation is always either one of the variations you defined for your flag in the flag's Targeting tab, or the fallback value.
+The return value of variation is always either one of the variations you defined for your flag in the flag's Variations tab, or the fallback value.
 The fallback value is the second parameter to variation.

 You can also fetch all flags for the current user.